imagej/imagej.github.io/_pages/tutorials/index.md

 | 3. | [Living Workshops](/events/presentations#living-workshops) | Workshops for ImageJ/Fiji at introductory, intermediate and advanced levels |
 | 4. | [Scripting](/scripting)                                    | Become a power user by writing scripts!                                     |

-## Tutorials for specific image processing techniques
+## Tutorials for image processing techniques

 The [Scientific Imaging Tutorials](/imaging) introduce common elements of image processing.